thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 .. important::

-   Please check the board and don’t plug the power supply of the evkit connected to P1 if R152 is installed 12 MIPI CSI lanes (CSI0-CSI3) of the XavierNX are routed to this connector, supporting either 4x2, 2x4 CSI-2 DPHY v1.2 configurations.
+   Please check the board and don’t plug the power supply of the Evkit connected to P1 if R152 is installed.
+12 MIPI CSI lanes (CSI0-CSI3) of the Xavier NX are routed to this connector, supporting either 4x2 or 2x4 CSI-2 DPHY v1.2 configurations.

 Appendix (proper script for pattern generator viewing exercise)